Michael-Splaver/p2-twitter-analysis/README.md

 # p2-twitter-analysis
-#The effects of Covid-19 in Sports and their fans:
+The effects of Covid-19 in Sports:

 Our project will consist of looking at the interaction between fans and their favorite sports.
 To accomplish this we will look at the four most popular sports: Soccer, Basketball, Baseball, and Football.
-Within these sport categories we will take a closer look at the most popular teams of every category to obtain a large set of data.
+Within these sport categories we will take a closer look at the most popular team/teams and how much engagement ther is on twitter.
 Here are some of the questions we look to answer:

-1) Analyze the stats (likes, retweets, new followers, etc...) for the top teams of each sport prior to March 2020.
+1) Analyze the stats (favorites/likes, retweets, replies/comments) for the top team/teams of each sport prior to and including March 2020.
-2) Analyze the stats (likes, retweets, new followers, etc...) for the top teams of each sport in the months of Arpil-June 2020, July-Sept 2020
+2) Analyze the stats (favorites/likes, retweets, replies/comments) for the top team/teams of each sport after the month of March 2020.
-3) Analyze the stats (likes, retweets, new followers, etc...) for the top teams of each sport right now using streaming data.
+3) Run analysis on the teams using streaming data.
 4) From the data we have gathered, and the conclusions we have come up with, what predictions/projections can we make about fans and their interactions with their favorite teams in a couple of months from  now?

 ### Requirements: